cmmbert/ZombieGame_GPP_Exam/README.md

 This results in the agent moving into a house, followed by moving towards an item to then eventually pick up an item.

 # Strengths
-- The flexability of coding in this system is very relieving.
+- The flexibility of coding in this system is very relieving.
 As before with FSM/BT structures it was a risk and a real headache to add an action or change one, the GOAP system allows you to simply add actions and worldstates on the fly.
 - The code is split up into understandable pieces and is thus easier to read.
 - All the actions are not interwoven, changing one action will not (or at least should not if you made it properly) affect the others.
-- Very straightforward once the initial learning curve is overwon.
+- Very straightforward once the initial learning curve is overcome.

 # Weaknesses
 - The extra calculations being done might be too much when dealing with a lot of agents.